How to Migrate Exchange 2019 to Office 365 Using 5 Different Techniques

 - Create the Cutover Migration Batch – When on-premises mailboxes are migrated to Office 365 using Cutover migration, it’s done in a single batch.
 So, you need to create the batch.

-- Begin Cutover Migration Batch: Using EAC start the migration manually to migrate Exchange 2019 to Office 365.
+- Begin Cutover Migration Batch – Using EAC start the migration manually to migrate Exchange 2019 to Office 365.

 Must Read: Microsoft Office 365 eDiscovery Export Tool – Know How it Works

 Method 2.
 Migrate Exchange 2019 to Office 365 Using Staged Migration

-If you have more than 2000 mailboxes and want to plan your migration in small batches then you can use Staged migration.
-To talk about the pre-requites, your source email system must be a Microsoft Exchange Server 2003 or 2007.
+If you have more than 2000 mailboxes and want to plan your migration in small batches, then you can use Staged migration.
+To talk about the pre-requires, your source email system must be a Microsoft Exchange Server 2003 or 2007.

 Since this how-to guide is dedicated to migrating Exchange 2019 to Office 365, we’ll not elaborate on these migration steps.

-Method 3: Migrate Emails to Office 365 Through IMAP Migration
+Method 3.
+Migrate Exchange 2019 Emails to Office 365 Through IMAP Migration

 Before attempting this method, you must ensure that the source email system supports IMAP.
 Also, disable all MRM and archival policies.